facebook/sapling/README.md

 Hg Bookmarks Integration
 ========================

-If you have the bookmarks extension enabled, Hg-Git will use it.
-It will push your bookmarks up to the Git server as branches and will pull Git branches down and set them up as bookmarks.
+Hg-Git pushes your bookmarks up to the Git server as branches and will pull Git branches down and set them up as bookmarks.

 Installing